DLTcollab/raam.client.js/README.md

 the IOTA network, because RAAM messages at their core are a set of zero-value transactions, confirming other transactions on the tangle.

-The messages in a channel don't have to be accessed from first to last, but can be accessed in any random order in O(1).
+The messages in a channel do not have to be accessed from first to last, but can be accessed in any random order in O(1).
 For that only the channel id and the index of the message are needed.

 **Features**